 Business or Project Management

 You will face some form of project in any kind of profession one way or another, so it would be crucial to know how to manage it.
-Even if you aren’t aiming for a managerial kind of position, there will always be a chance of taking charge, and when that time comes, you want to be ready with the right skills.
+Even if you aren’t aiming for a managerial kind of position, there will always be a chance of taking charge, and when that time comes, you want to be ready with the right skills; make sure that you take a few project management courses so that you’re prepared.

 Business skills will definitely be used in any profession, as you’ll need to know how to sell yourself as you seek out that dream position in the professional world.